lsndr/yuow/README.md

 `Yuow` offers two ways to handle transactions.
 By default `globalTransaction` is `false`, which means that only computed changes will be queried inside a database transaction.
 This approach works well if you want to implement an optimistic concurency control.

 If you pass `true`, all database interactions inside unit of work will be wrapped with one global transaction.
-This is helful in case you need a pessimistic concurency control.
+This is helpful in case you need a pessimistic concurency control.

 ### retries